-A quick and easy hamburger squash casserole in a skillet recipe that cooks up in no time.
+A quick and easy ground beef and squash casserole in a skillet recipe that cooks up in no time.
 It’s a great alternative to fast food takeout on busy nights.

 I’m always looking for fast dishes to make my family for dinner.
 This is especially true in the warmer weather when I want to get outside after working all day.

-This hamburger squash casserole skillet recipe is another easy dish that can be made quickly on a busy day.
+This ground beef and squash skillet recipe is another easy dish that can be made quickly on a busy day.
 You can use whatever vegetables you like in this recipe.
 We still have yellow summer squash from the garden so that’s what I used.

 Rather than beef, I used ground venison.
 My husband is an avid hunter and we make a lot of ground venison burger from the meat.
 Deer meat is also very lean and higher in cholesterol-reducing polyunsaturated fatty acids which makes it a heart-healthy choice.